Mitchell Silk: Articles

-A U.S. Treasury Official's Moving Encounter With Atlanta Yeshivah Students.

-Volunteer work

-Since 2005 Silk has been doing volunteer work as the Chairman of "Agudath Israel of America Pro Bono Legal Services LLC" at the Agudath Israel of America.
+Silk has written numerous articles addressing topics such as Chinese business expansion, Taiwan's investment law, China's state secrets law, post-Mao environmental protection, and infrastructure policy in the U.S.

 Personal life

-Together with his wife Yocheved, Silk has been a resident of Borough Park, Brooklyn.
+Silk and his wife, Yocheved, reside in Borough Park, Brooklyn.

-He was sworn in as Deputy Assistant Secretary with an ancient Tikkun kor'im that had belonged to Rebbe Mordechai of Nadvorna who was from Silk's grandfather's ancestral town.
+When sworn in as Deputy Assistant Secretary, Silk used an ancient Tikkun kor'im originally owned by Rebbe Mordechai of Nadvorna, from his grandfather's ancestral hometown.

 He is an expert in Chinese law and finance, speaks five languages Cantonese Chinese, English, Mandarin Chinese, Hebrew, and Yiddish.